rqlite/rqlite/doc/CLUSTER_MGMT.md

 ```
 curl -XDELETE http://localhost:4001/remove -d '{"addr": "<node raft address>"}'
 ```
 assuming `localhost` is the address of the cluster leader.
-Removing a node does not change the number of nodes required to reach quorum, so you must add a new node to cluster.
+Removing a node does not change the number of nodes required to reach quorum, so you must add a new node to cluster as a replacement.
 To do so, simply follow the instructions for _Growing a cluster_.